Driss Basri

+Early life and career

 Basri came from a poor rural family originally from a village near Settat.
 His father emigrated to Rabat to work as a "Chaouch", a low rank warden in the administration.
-Driss Basri never completed secondary school (he did not obtain the Baccalauréat) and joined the police as an officer.
-Thanks to a relative from Casablanca who was the friend and director of the cabinet of General Oufkir, he was promoted in the early 1960s, as the director of the cabinet of Ahmed Dlimi, who supervised the Moroccan secret police (DST, then named CAB1).
-This was during an era which saw the "disappearance" of Socialist opponent Mehdi Ben Barka in 1965 in Paris.
+Basri never completed secondary school (he did not obtain the Baccalauréat) and joined the police as an officer.

+Thanks to a relative from Casablanca who was the friend and director of the cabinet of General Mohamed Oufkir, he was promoted in the early 1960s, as the director of the cabinet of Ahmed Dlimi, who supervised the Moroccan secret police (DST, then named CAB1).
+This was during an era which saw the "disappearance" of Socialist opponent Mehdi Ben Barka in Paris in 1965.
 Aged 24, he was following in parallel law studies, and graduated in the University of Grenoble in France.
 Dlimi advised Basri that if he was to be further promoted he needed a degree, he then enrolled in university and obtained a bachelor in law.

 In 1973, he censored Mohamed Choukri's autobiography, For Bread Alone.

 Basri was then appointed as Secretary of state for Interior Affairs in 1974, becoming Ahmed Dlimi's right-hand man.
 Basri became the iron fist of Hassan II during the Years of Lead.
 In 1979, Driss Basri was promoted to the post of interior minister in the government of Ahmed Osman, a post he held in all successive governments until 1999.
 Beginning in 1985, he held the post of minister of information as well.
-He won the confidence of King Hassan II, and during his time in office, the Ministry of Interior came to be known as the "mother of all ministries".
+Basri went on to earn the confidence of King Hassan II, and during his time in office, the Ministry of Interior came to be known as the "mother of all ministries".

 He was considered by his detractors as a hindrance to the democratisation of Morocco in the 1980s and 1990s.
 He was accused of creating "administrative" parties to counter the traditional nationalist and popular parties, and of rigging elections in favour of loyalists.
-Under his term some demonstrations were harshly repressed by police, such as in 1981 in Casablanca and 1990 in Fes.
+Under his term some demonstrations were harshly repressed by police, such as in 1981 in Casablanca and 1990 in Fez.